 Chiang Mai International Airport serves Chiang Mai and surrounding Provinces in Thailand.
 It is a major gateway to Northern Thailand, and currently the fourth-busiest airport in the country.

-Buses arrive in Chiang Mai daily from the capital Bangkok, Chiang Rai and surrounding areas.
+Buses arrive daily from Bangkok to Chiang Mai.
+Locally there are buses from Chiang Rai and surrounding areas.
 Buses from Bangkok take 9-10 hours while Chiang Rai is 3 hours away.